liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 As stated previously, the use of the javax.servlet.jsp API in portal-service prevented the use of any other JSP impl within plugins (OSGi or otherwise).
 This limited what Liferay could change with respect to providing its own JSP implementation within OSGi.

 ---------------------------------------

+### Some portlet instances setup may be ignored because they were never meant to be per instance
+- **Date:** 2014-Jun-06
+- **JIRA Ticket:** LPS-43134

+#### What changed?
+A few portlets allowed providing a separate setup per portlet instance (in the same page or in different pages).
+However for some of the setup fields, it didn't make sense to provide different values per instance and that was creating confusion among users.
+To fix this, those fields have been removed from the portlet instance set up and have been moved to Site Administration.

+The upgrade process will take care of making the necessary database changes, however if several portlet instances had different configurations only one will be preserved.
+Check the log generated in the console by the migration process to get accurate information on which configuration was chosen.

+For instance: if you have configured three bookmarks portlets where the mail configuration is the same you won't have any problem.
+But in case the three configurations are different, you will have to choose which one to use.

+We think this case is rare and a problematic configuration (i.e. highly unrecommended) so we don't expect this change to have a relevant negative impact.

+#### Who is affected?
+Users who have configured more than one portlet of the same type which stores configuration at layout level with different settings.

+#### How should I update my code?
+The upgrade process will choose one of your configurations and will store it at the service level.
+You will have to review it then and modify it if needed.

+#### Why was this change made?
+To unify the configuration of portlets and services and make its management easier.